Assignments

 - Example Style Transfer:

-Using a Quarto Notebook produce your solutions to questions 1, 3, and 4.
-Turn in your modified Quarto Notebook for the IMDB code from Section 3.4 and an updated ver02 of the code provided for question 5, submit your .qmd and .html files.
-So you should submit three .qmd files and the corresponding .docx or .pdf files.
+Using an Quarto Notebook, Python Notebook or Shared Colab Notebook to produce your solutions to questions.
+Turn in your modified Quarto Notebook for the IMDB code and an updated ver02 of the code provided for question 4, submit your .qmd or .ipynb and a .html, or Shared links.
+So you should submit three .qmd or .ipynb files and the corresponding .html files.

-- When using the Gradient Descent Algorithm and Backpropogation, in which direction do updates move?
+- When using the Gradient Decent Algorithm and Backpropogation, in which direction do updates move?

 - Explain what a Convolutional Neural Network is in words.
 How does a convnet compare to the traditional feedforward neural network?